rmotani/paleomass/README.md

 ### 4. Adjust the positions of body parts
+Steps from here on do not affect the volume and area estiamtes.

-Now you can adjust the position of the flippers and fins relative to the body.
+Let us start by adjusting the position of the flippers and fins relative to the body.
 There are three kinds of options per fin, although not all three are available for all fins.
 These are:
 - .onset .....Position adjustment along the Z axis (=body axis)
 - .adj.up ....Position adjustment along the Y axis (=dorso-ventral axis)
 - .adj.med ...Position adjustment along the X axis (=bilateral axis)